jshint/jshint/README.markdown

 ==================================================

-JSHint is a fork of Douglas Crockford's [JSLint](http://jslint.com/) that does tyrannize your code.
+JSHint is a fork of Douglas Crockford's [JSLint](http://jslint.com/) that does not tyrannize your code.
 It is designed to detect errors that actually break your code while skipping things that, according to Crockford, “are known to contribute mistakes in projects”.
-In other words, JSHint is a fork of JSLint for real world.
+In other words, JSHint is a fork of JSLint for the real world.

 For example, JSLint does not tolerate the following constructions: